 - "Thanks for keeping my files so organized.
 Because of you, I wasn’t fumbling to find what I needed for that last-minute meeting this time!"

 - "Thanks for keeping all my travel straight so I end up in the right city at the right time."

 - "Thanks for reminding me it was Kathy's birthday so I didn't forget and look like a jerk!"

 - "Thanks for having everything set up for the big meeting.
-Your preparation made everything run smoothly — and helped us wrap up in time for happy hour."
+Your preparation made everything run smoothly — and helped us wrap up in time."

 - "That presentation you created/gave really rocked.
 Thanks for the extra time and effort you put into it.
 You wowed both me and a hard-to-please client."

-Our Office of the Future research describes how the work administrative professionals do is evolving.
-As their day-to-day roles become more demanding and complex, they need to see your gratitude even more.
+As the day-to-day roles of administrative professionals become more demanding and complex, they need to see your gratitude even more.
 You might be surprised how much a simple thank-you can help a coworker realize you care about them and the work they do.